-Our club is part of Sport Sheffield (Sheffield University sports body) and hence is for students and staff of the University.
+Our club is part of Sport Sheffield (Sheffield University sports body) and hence is for students, staff and alumni of the University.

 We are open to student members from complete novices right through to experienced graded fighters.
 Students can come to us to just learn a little judo and keep